research

 Beyond rankings: Develop your own evaluation metrics

 Let's talk spreadsheets and data.
-If you've been thinking about applying to college for any amount of time, you'll have come across college rankings.
+If you've been thinking about applying to college for any amount of time, you'll have encountered college rankings sites.
 And not just your garden variety 'Top 100 Colleges' lists either—they've gotten increasingly niche.
-There are the 'Top 25 Hidden Ivies,' 'Top 50 Small Liberal Arts Colleges,' and recently, I even came across 'The 50 Most Underrated Colleges & Universities.'
+The 'Top 25 Hidden Ivies,' 'Top 50 Small Liberal Arts Colleges,' and recently, I even came across 'The 50 Most Underrated Colleges & Universities.'

-After reviewing how five major ranking systems weighted their 2025 lists, I noticed a pattern that should concern every family: the factors students actually experience daily—class access, research opportunities, teaching quality—barely register in these methodologies.
+After reviewing how five major ranking systems weighted their 2025 lists, I noticed a pattern that I found a little alarming: the factors students actually experience daily—class access, research opportunities, teaching quality—barely register in these methodologies.
 Here's what's really driving these rankings, and why you need a different approach.

 What Rankings Actually Measure